Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab1_PowerShell/README.md

 1. Copy the following Comment and paste in the script file:
 ```
- "#Generate a PowerShell script that lists disks, free space %, and flags volumes below 15% free."
+#Generate a PowerShell script that lists disks, free space %, and flags volumes below 15% free.
 ```
 2. Pause typing and observe Copilot's ghost text suggestion; accept with Tab if appropriate
 3. From the toolbar select Run - Run without debugging  or (F5) to  Run the script